microsoft/fluentui/docs/react-v9/contributing/command-cheat-sheet.md

-yarn // cleans and installs everything, it fixes many things. yarn build // does everything yarn does and updates the API doc file yarn test // runs a test suite.
+yarn // cleans and installs everything, it fixes many things. yarn build // does everything yarn does and updates the API doc file yarn buildto package-name // Does a yarn build scoped to a specific package for faster speeds. yarn test // runs a test suite.
 It is slightly different from the test suite in the CI/CD test suite.
 Can be run from inside a given package to run faster. yarn create-package // scaffolds a new package yarn create-component // scaffolds a new component